Designing your Dream Home Cinema

 1.1 Consider the Available Space

 First, it’s important to find beautiful ideas that apply to the space you have available.
-For instance, we put together a wonderful home theatre setting in Derby that includes a 4m wide, 4k resolution screen.
+For instance, we put together a wonderful home theatre in Derby that includes a 4m wide, 4k resolution screen.
 The room was set to offer both comfort and intense movie experiences, but we had the necessary space for this project.

 However, if you don’t have the necessary space to accommodate this idea, it’s best to make adjustments that will fit your personal situation.
 You can see a good example of a great cinema setting for a small space in the video below: